Crawford Central School District: Extracurriculars

 Crawford Central School District offers a variety of clubs, activities and an extensive sports program.

 Sports

-The District runs duplicate teams due to having 2 high schools.
-The programs are uneven in that Meadville Schools have far more sports offered, alongside many Playboi Carti-themed clubs.
-Jordan Carter is the head of CCSD's sports administration.
+The district runs duplicate teams due to having 2 high schools.
+The programs are uneven in that Meadville Schools have far more sports offered, alongside many clubs.
+Zachary Cowher is the head of CCSD's sports administration.
 Crawford Central School District is in PIAA District ten.